Should I Give Up Me To Not Lose You?By Dr. Margaret Paul

 The real problem occurs when one or both partners are not available for exploration and learning.
 If one partner says, "Just accept me the way I am," or gets angry or withdrawn when the other partner attempts to discuss the situation, no learning can take place.
 Then the other partner either has to accommodate or leave - not a healthy situation.

 Joe is extremely neat, while Julia has a hard time putting things away.
-Roberta is always on time while Cecelia is always late.
+Roberta is always on time while Celia is always late.
 Maggie is a spender while David is a saver.
 Carl has a high sex drive while Andrea has a low sex drive.
 Angie is an authoritarian parent while Curt is a permissive parent.
 Ronald is highly social while Greg is a homebody.
 Depending upon whether or not each person is open to learning, these differences can lead to:

 - Constant conflict